Mangopay/mangopay2-ruby-sdk/README.md

 ## Usage

 ### Install
 * Install the gem by either running ```gem install mangopay``` or by adding it to your Gemfile ```gem 'mangopay'```

 * The Rails users will be happy to know that there is a new generator script that will help you configure your access to the MangoPay API version 2.
-Simply run ``rails generate mangopay:install CLIENT_ID CLIENT_NAME`` where CLIENT_ID is the id you will use to connect to the api and CLIENT_NAME is a full name that will be use to identify all communications between you and the MangoPay Team.
+Simply run ``rails generate mangopay:install CLIENT_ID CLIENT_NAME CLIENT_EMAIL``
+where CLIENT_ID is the id you will use to connect to the api and CLIENT_NAME is a full name that will be use to identify all communications between you and the MangoPay Team.

 ### Examples